The Malaria Map

 The malaria map and malaria risk areas

-For all malaria-affected areas, mosquito protection is recommended.
+For all malaria-affected areas, mosquito prevention is recommended.
 Sometimes, preventative anti-malarial medication is recommended where there is a high risk of malaria.

 Travelling to a malaria risk area